ebonnal/streamable/README.md

 ## `.flatten`

-> Ungroups elements assuming that they are `Iterable`s.
+> Ungroups elements assuming that they are `Iterable`s:

 ```python
 pair_then_odd_integers: Stream[int] = integers_by_parity.flatten()